Curriculum Guide

 An extension of Engineering Design I, this course emphasizes the integration of hardware and software to further student experience with programming, microcontrollers, electronic circuitry, sensors, motors, and methods of prototype fabrication in a systems context, while engaging more deeply in the process of design thinking.
 Engineering II students also take on greater responsibilities in project management and coordinating team logistics.
 Assignments result in the construction of intelligent machines to address practical, scientific, and social challenges.
 Each year, the course revolves around a new central topic.
 The world is subtly teeming with such machines, and it is the goal of this course to empower students with the methods for understanding and shaping such a world.
 Prerequisite: Engineering Design I. This course meets at the same time as Engineering Design I.

 This course will introduce students to the fundamentals of neuropsychology.
 We will start with an in-depth study of neuroanatomy and the physiology of the nervous system, culminating in a sheep brain dissection with alternative options available to students.
 We will explore how new technologies have furthered our understanding of how the brain works, and we will build off of these fundamentals to explore topics in neuropsychology through both a historical and current lens.
 Additional units may include sensation and perception, learning and memory, states of consciousness, and emotions, and will be based on student interest.
 Students will engage in a series of laboratory exercises, scientific article readings and discussions, and small projects throughout the semester in order to better understand this fascinating and rapidly developing field of science.
-Class VII students will be given priority for enrollment in this course; however, Class VIII students may enroll, pending its ability to be scheduled.

-Paleobiology: Back to the Future (0.5 credits, fall), not offered in the 2024–25 academic year
+Astronomy (0.5 credits), not offered in the 2025–26 academic year

 AP Courses

 AP courses are offered for students who wish to extend their knowledge of the foundational sciences.
 Students should indicate their course preference at the time of course selection, and a final decision on placement will be made by the department.
 A full year of physics is recommended for all students who wish to take an AP science course.
 Students interested in enrolling in two AP science courses simultaneously should speak with the Science Department head.
+Class VIII students will be given priority for enrollment in these science courses.

 AP Biology (1 credit)